Qiskit/ecosystem/README.md

 2. **Add tests (optional)**

-   If you use [tox](https://tox.wiki/en/4.6.4/) tests to check your code, we can run your tests regularly to check detect breaking changes in current and upcoming versions of Qiskit.
+   If you use [tox](https://tox.wiki/en/4.6.4/) tests to check your code, we can run your tests regularly to detect breaking changes in current and upcoming versions of Qiskit.

 3. **Make a submission issue**